- Types of Machine Learning:

 Machine learning is a form of artificial intelligence that makes predictions from the data.
 In simple words, we can say that machine learning involves a set of algorithms that enables computers or machines to make decisions automatically without being programmed explicitly.
-Machine learning requires a huge amount of data on the basis of which a machine can learn automatically, after going through past experiences make necessary improvements and finally make some predictions.
+Machine learning requires a huge amount of data based on which a machine can learn automatically, after going through past experiences make necessary improvements and finally make some predictions.

 In this article, we will discuss different types of machine learning.